Bergen Marriage & Couples Counseling

 Assessing The Damage

 Coming back to my metaphor of a house that sustains an earthquake.
 If the owner wants to save the house, he will call in a contractor who will assess the damage.
 This may include live electrical wires, leaking pipes, broken windows, damaged roof, collapsed wall, etc. All of these have to be repaired to make the house livable.
 In the case of an infidelity, the husband is not only the precipitant of the earthquake, but he is also the contractor.
 But whereas a contractor takes out his pad and writes down the damage that he sees with his own eyes, the husband must learn from his wife the nature and extent of the damage to her and to the marriage, as she sees it.
-This takes place during a structured healing process, under the guidance of the counselor, during which time spouses immerse themselves into many structured warm, loving, attentive and sensitive conversations with each other.
+This takes place under the professional guidance of a marriage counselor, who is experienced in dealing with problems of infidelity and trust and who will conduct a detailed and highly structured process of repair.

 The Silver Lining Around The Cloud Of Infidelity